Rangerz132/spendguard-app/README.md

 ### Upcoming features

 - Use Express and MongoDB for the back-end instead of simulating it (In Progress)
-- Implement a search bar for activity lookup (In Progress)
 - Implement theme mode (To Do)
 - Add settings menu (To Do)
 - Add a "Create Budget" page (To Do)